 When planning events, there's power in supporting local businesses.
 Local businesses have the power to infuse events with unique flavor and character that can't be replicated.
 They also support the economic growth of communities, spark event planning creativity and innovation, and reduce your event’s carbon footprint.

 Did you know that intentionally supporting local and Black-owned businesses can support your event’s sustainability goals and boost its bottom line?
-Join us for an exclusive Q&A with event expert and business owner, Candàce Wanzo, as she shares her insight on discovering and partnering with a diverse set of event vendors and suppliers.
+Join us for an exclusive Q&A with event expert and business owner, Candàce Wanzo, as she shares her insight on discovering and partnering with a diverse set of event vendors and suppliers as part of your event DEI strategy.

 Meet the Expert